This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Square Hoops for Larger Designs

-Square hoops are your go-to for tackling large designs like sweatshirt fronts or jacket backs.
-Their shape offers excellent hoop stability and fabric tension, minimizing movement during stitching.
+Square hoops are perfect for tackling large designs, like sweatshirt fronts or jacket backs, thanks to their shape and ability to reduce fabric distortion.

 Achieving The Right Hoop Tension